edoreld/siempo-browser-ext/README.md

 Shift is a browser extension that gives you a nudge when you spend too much time on distracting websites, and provides a new tab with an intention, to help you focus on what matters.

 This fork removes the option to hide nudges and makes sliders harder to... slide.
+Otherwise, it's just the same.

+To install, you need to enable Developer mode on Chrome and then drag the project's directory to your extensions page.

 How does it work?
 ------------